Alert Level 3 Bulletin - this advice remains accurate for any new Alert Level 3 announcements.

 - All workplace-based learning is subject to the policies and practices being applied to that work setting.
 Onsite or face-to-face learning should not proceed, except in very limited circumstances where the workplace can continue its operations.
 You should liaise with the employer delivering the work-place learning to determine their current readiness and any alternative learning options available for students.

 - Contact details for Trades Academy Lead Providers and TEOs delivering foundation qualifications can be found on the Youth Guarantee website.

 We encourage schools and Secondary Tertiary Programme Lead Providers to ensure they have clear processes in place to communicate with each other, so that schools and providers are best able to support students.

 As a part of preparation for delivering students’ education online, we advise that the school’s Gateway Coordinator put in place alternative learning options for these students.
 For example, the Gateway Coordinator should provide the affected students with additional theory material to complete until they are able to go back to the workplace.

-Secondary Tertiary Programme Lead Providers should also provide online alternative learning options for students and consider restructured learning plans where possible in the event the alert Level declines later this year.
+Secondary Tertiary Programme Lead Providers should also provide online alternative learning options for students and consider restructured learning plans where possible in the event the alert Level declines.

-The Ministry is also looking at ways we can support schools and Secondary Tertiary Programme Lead Providers to deliver alternate learning options.
+The Ministry continues to look at ways we can support schools and Secondary Tertiary Programme Lead Providers to deliver alternate learning options.